pparacch/DataSciencePosts/buildingDataVisualizationTools_part_03.md

 * [Examples of New York Times graphics](http://flowingdata.com/?s=nytimes)
 * Data sings, a great example ["New Insights on poverty" by Hans Rosling, TED](https://www.ted.com/talks/hans_rosling_reveals_new_insights_on_poverty)

 When exploring the data, there are two main things to look for: **patterns** and **relationships**.
 These are the things that good graphics/ plots tries to capture.
+And __remember to question always what you see__, ask __"Does it make sense?"__. __Data checking and verification is one of the most important task when looking for stories in the data__.

 ## Simple guidelines

-There are six simple guidelines that can be used to create good graphics/ plots (based on the works of Edward Tufte, Howard Wainer, Stephen Few, Nathan Yau):
+Six simple guidelines that can be used to create good graphics/ plots (based on the works of Edward Tufte, Howard Wainer, Stephen Few, Nathan Yau) are:

 * 1\# Aim for high data density.
 * 2\# Use clear and meaningful labels.